-One way to look at multiple personality (now being referred to by the community as plurality) is to look at how "professionals" in the field of psychology view the disordered version of the phenomenon.
-Currently, there are a couple diagnoses that are specific to plurality, one is called Dissociative Identity Disorder.
+One way to look at multiple personality overall (now being referred to by the community as plurality) is to look at how "professionals" in the field of psychology view the disordered version of the phenomenon.
+Currently, there are a couple diagnoses that are specific to plurality, one is called Dissociative Identity Disorder (DID).

 In the DSM-III and DSM-III-R, there was Multiple Personality Disorder (MPD).
-With the advent of the DSM-IV, the diagnosis changed to Dissociative Identity Disorder -- otherwise known as DID, and is now in the same general group of disorders as post-traumatic-stress-disorder (PTSD).
+With the advent of the DSM-IV, the diagnosis changed to Dissociative Identity Disorder, and is a dissociative disorder.
+Often people who are diagnosed with DID also have post-traumatic-stress-disorder (PTSD).

 Many people who have multiple personalities object to medicalizing their plurality.
 Medicalization of something that is different from some unidentifiable "norm" is almost a tradition at this point — but it's possible that plurality is a neurotype and that multiples are expressing one end of a spectrum of behavior and self-structuring.

 For educational purposes, the definition of Dissociative Identity Disorder is below (each current criteria has a link to an article on this website breaking down the criteria into layman's terms).

 DID is a dissociative disorder that encompasses nearly all other dissociative phenomenon.
 A person with DID may experience depersonalization, derealization, dissociative amnesia, or other forms of forgetting that aren't usual.
 They have compartmentalized not only their memories and experiences, but also sets of all traits that define "identity" (such as perspectives, ethics, language use, physicality, preferences, reactivity, and so on) and it's thought to be an adaptive mechanism to survive adversity.